sacristan-santiago/soccer-league/README.md

 - **Team Management**: Create, edit, and remove teams from the league.
 - **Game Management**: Schedule and manage games between teams.
 - **Results Loading**: Record game results and update team standings accordingly.
-- **Team Positions**: View the standings of teams based on their performance in the league.
-- **Tournaments**: Organize and manage tournaments within the league.

 ## Installation